Rawnaa-19/Master-Slave-Arduino-UNO/README.md

 ### Master/Slave Arduino Code
 The master Arduino code will read the push button value.
 If the button is pushed it will send 0 to the slave Arduino and 1 otherwise.
-The slave Arduino code will turn on the LED for 200ms if the recieved value was 0, other wise it will be turned off.
+The slave Arduino code will turn on the LED for 200ms if the recieved value was 0, other wise it will be turned off.<br><br>

-<kbd> **Master Arduino Code**
+**Master Arduino Code**
 ```
 // Include the required Wire library for I2C
 #include<Wire.h>